-Protected and preserved by more than three centuries of family stewardship, Thornton is a truly special place and unique treasure for our family.
-We are pleased to share it with others who will enjoy it with the same respect and care as we do.
+Protected and preserved by more than three centuries of family stewardship, Thornton is a truly special place and unique treasure for the Hoon family.
+They are pleased to share it with others who will enjoy it with the same respect and care as they do.

-The house was built circa 1815.
-It was renovated in 1980 as a family residence.
-It was again renovated in 2006.
-The 300 acres of farmland were protected in perpetuity by conservation easements in the 1980’s.
+The manor house was built circa 1815.
+It was renovated in 1980 as a family home when Ann Wilmer Hoon and her husband took up residence.
+It was again renovated in 2008.
+The 325 acres of farmland were protected in perpetuity by conservation easements in the 1980s.
 They include traditional and organic cropland, as well as a small Merlot grape vineyard.